|

 with Result Code 0 (Success)

 For successful requests, the PageSaver:CaptureComplete message will include the HTTP status code (if available) in the form HTTP:statuscode (where statuscode is replaced by 200, 404, and so on).
-In addition, if the meta-refresh maximum wait time was exceeded, the text refreshmaxwait will be included (separated from other information by a comma).
+In addition, if a page was too large to capture in its entirety, the text imagecropped will be included (separated from other information with a comma).
+For more information about image capture size limitations, see the section Known Issues and Limitations.
+If the meta-refresh maximum wait time was exceeded, the text refreshmaxwait will be included (separated from other information by a comma).
 If the maximum page load time was exceeded, the text maxwait will be included (separated from other information by a comma).
 For example: PageSaver:CaptureComplete 0 (success)-HTTP:200,maxwait

 Extra Information Provided